polar-js/polar.js/README.md

 #### [documentation](https://polar.js.org) | [npm](http://npmjs.org/package/polar.js) | [github](https://github.com/JellyAlex/polar.js)

 Polar.js is a quick, intuitive and easy 2D game engine developed in TypeScript for use on the web.
-It uses WebGL at a low level to deliver performance and an entity component system to ensure scalability and ease of development.
+It uses WebGL2 to deliver competitive performance and an entity component system to ensure scalability and ease of development.

 ## Getting Started
 ```js